jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-02-sample.md

    ```
 4. Set the font for the legend "Filter-group":
    In the `<style>` section at the top, locate the class `.filter-group` and delete or comment out the current font `font: 12px/20px 'Helvetica Neue', Arial, Helvetica, sans-serif;`.
 Replace it with the font-family that you selected.
-   e.g. If I picked Martel, the class `.filter-group` would looke like this:
+   e.g. If I picked Martel, the class `.filter-group` would look like this:
    ```css
        .filter-group {
         font-family: 'Martel', serif;